Kunaal Roy Kapur

-Kunaal Roy Kapur (born 13 February 1979) is an Indian actor, best known for his roles in Delhi Belly (2011), Yeh Jawaani Hai Deewani (2013) and TVF Tripling (2016-2022).
+Kunaal Roy Kapur (born 13 February 1979) is an Indian actor, best known for his roles in Delhi Belly (2011), Yeh Jawaani Hai Deewani (2013) and TVF Tripling (2016–2022).

 Background and personal life

-Kunaal comes from a family of mixed Hindu Punjabi and Indian Jewish heritage.
-His paternal grandfather, Raghupat Roy Kapur (or Raghupat Rai Kapoor), a Hindu of the Punjabi Khatri community, was a film producer.
-Kunaal's father was Kumud Roy Kapur, and his mother, Salome Roy Kapur, is of Indian Jewish descent.
-A dancer, dance instructor, stage choreographer and former Miss India, Salome Roy Kapoor is the daughter of Sam and Ruby Aaron, who were among the earliest accredited teachers of Ballroom and Latin American dancing in India.
+Kunaal comes from a family of mixed Hindu Punjabi and Baghdadi Jewish heritage.
+His paternal grandfather, Raghupat Roy Kapur (or Raghupat Rai Kapoor), was a film producer.
+Kunaal's father was Kumud Roy Kapur, and his mother, Salome Roy Kapur, is of Baghdadi Jewish descent whose ancestors migrated to India from Israel and Iraq as merchants.
+A dancer, dance instructor, stage choreographer and former Miss India, Salome is the daughter of Sam and Ruby Aaron, who were among the earliest accredited teachers of Ballroom and Latin American dancing in India.

 Kunaal is the second of three brothers.
-His elder brother is Siddharth Roy Kapur, CEO of UTV and Disney India, and his younger brother is Aditya Roy Kapur.
-Actress Vidya Balan is married to Kunaal's brother Siddharth.
+His elder brother is Siddharth Roy Kapur, CEO of UTV and Disney India, and his younger brother is film actor Aditya Roy Kapur.
+Actress Vidya Balan is married to Siddharth.

-Kunaal himself has been married to Shayonti Salvi since 2005.
+Kunaal has been married to Shayonti Salvi since 2005.
 Shayonti is of mixed Maharashtrian and Sindhi heritage.
-The couple have a son named Zahaan and a daughter named Shanaz.
+The couple has a son named Ishan and a daughter named Shaziyah.

 Career

 Kapur started his acting career with the Indian soap Just Mohabbat (1997–98), which aired on Sony TV.
 He then appeared in a cameo role in the 2007 film, Loins of Punjab Presents opposite Shabana Azmi and Ishita Sharma.
 He was also seen in Panga Naa Lo.

-As a director, Kunaal in 2006 directed a comedy, The President Is Coming.
+In 2006, Kunaal directed the comedy play, The President Is Coming.
 He adapted the play into film, to make his directorial debut with the mockumentary The President Is Coming (2009), starring Konkona Sen Sharma and Shernaz Patel, which opened to mixed reviews and was declared a "Semi-Hit".